ctaylo21/TypescriptReactBoilerplate/README.md

 - `npm start`

   - Uses the `src/demo.tsx` file to build a "demo" implementation of your module.
 You can customize `src/demo.tsx` as needed.
-  - Builds your module in `watch` mode and serves your demo app at http://localhost:10001/
+  - Serves your demo app at http://localhost:10001/
-  - Runs rollup in watch mode so any changes to your source code will trigger a rebuild of your bundle
+  - Runs rollup in watch mode, so any changes to your source code will trigger a rebuild of your bundle
     - **Note**: Bundle changes still require a reload of the browser page

 - `npm run cm`